WFPhantom/PrismInstanceSync/README.md

 Prism InstanceSync is a git hook that automagically manages your modpack jar files from the JSON formatted Prism Launcher Modlist.
 This allows you to version control your modpack using git, without moving mod files around, neat!

+With Prism's modlist, it is much easier to view mod changes in git commits, because unlike Curseforge's minecraftinstance.json, Prism's modlist doesn't reset the order of mods every time you export it.

 Prism InstanceSync differs from the original by fully working with Prism, regardless of the vendor of the mod.
 I plan to eventually rewrite this to support more formats.